-Special Monthly Compensation is a tax-free benefit awarded to assist in cases in which the veteran is homebound, bedridden, or completely helpless, requiring full-time care.
+Special Monthly Compensation is a tax-free benefit awarded to assist in cases where the veteran is homebound, bedridden, or completely helpless, requiring full-time care.
 Disabled veterans may be unaware that they may also be eligible for reimbursement of their travel expenses to and from veteran healthcare facilities.

 When Disabled Veterans Need More Care than They Can Get on the Home Front

-While there are a variety of programs and benefits offered by many different Michigan-based organizations and nonprofits aimed to help veterans in need, Michigan provides two Veterans Homes, one in Marquette and one in Grand Rapids.
+While many different Michigan-based organizations and nonprofits offer various programs and benefits to help veterans in need, Michigan provides two Veterans Homes, one in Marquette and one in Grand Rapids.

 Both homes provide services for veterans who require residential care, including: